Dhruvermafz/FRIENDZONE/README.md

    ### Architecture Diagram

-   Below is a high-level diagram that illustrates the architecture of the StudyNotion EdTech platform:
+   Below is a high-level diagram that illustrates the architecture of the FRIENDZONE platform:

    ![Architecture](img/arcti.png)